The following Banking & Finance practice note provides comprehensive and up to date legal information covering:

 explains where to find information on the latest Brexit developments, in particular, those that impact financial institutions

-explains how UK legislation will be impacted by Brexit and the approach being taken to ‘on-shoring’ financial services legislation
+explains how UK legislation will be impacted by the end of the transition period and the approach taken to ‘on-shoring’ financial services legislation

 explains Brexit related issues of general applicability to finance transactions, including passporting, security and data transfer

-sets out key issues for various specific types of financing (including project finance, real estate, aviation, debt capital markets (DCM), securitisation, derivatives and transactions involving individuals)
+sets out key issues for various specific types of financing (including project finance, real estate, aviation, debt capital markets (DCM), securitisation, derivatives and transactions involving individuals), and

-explains the impact of certain key statutory instruments, and
+explains the impact of certain key statutory instruments

-Information on the impact of Brexit on documentary terms in facilities agreements can be found in Practice Note: Brexit—documentary implications for facility agreements.
+Information on the impact of Brexit on documentary terms in facilities agreements can be found in the Brexit checklist—finance documents [Archived] and in Practice Note: Brexit—documentary implications for facility agreements [Archived].

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.